mhaszek/mars-data-visualization/README.md

 To run the example locally run the `climate_starter.ipynb` file in Jupyter Notebook.

 To visit Mars Data Visualization webpage run `python app.py` in command line and visit `http://localhost:5000/`.
-NOTE: This application requires open local MongoDB connection.
+NOTE: This application requires open local MongoDB connection and `config.py` file with local `driver_path` for `ChromeDriverManager`.

 # Used Tools